KARE WORLDWIDE PRESENTS

 27. June 2016

-With 100 shops worldwide, KARE celebrates bold, surprising and highly individual interior design.
+With more than 100 shops worldwide, KARE celebrates bold, surprising and highly individual interior design.
 Jürgen Reiter and Peter Schönhofen were students when they founded their first store in Munich in 1981.
 They realized that the world of interior needed more rock and roll!
 Today KARE is in more than 40 countries and stands for unique interior design ideas in an infinite variety of styles.
-Beyond boredom and always full of inspiration.
+Beyond boredom and always full of Inspiration.

 ¡buenas tardes!
 Santa Cruz